Welcome to Stonybrook School!

 The Social Studies and Science curricula encourage students to work cooperatively to develop hypotheses, experiment, and create projects that allow for connections between their lives and the past and present world around them.
 Social Studies in grades three through five includes rich literature in the content areas, weaving content-area comprehension skills throughout the curriculum.

 Special-area teachers work with students in the areas of Art, Vocal and Instrumental Music, Physical Education, Library/Media Center, and World Language.
 Students in grades three and four learn Spanish.
-Fifth-grade students spend half of the year learning introductory French in addition to continuing their Spanish instruction during the other half year.
+Fifth-grade students spend half of the year learning introductory French in addition to continuing their Spanish instruction during the other half of the year.
 Computer technology is a powerful tool that allows our students to learn technological skills in the computer lab, in the Library/Media Center, or in their own classrooms.
-We continuously seek to integrate Web 2.0 technology to enhance global learning.
 We are pleased that all students in the 3rd through 5th grades are provided with their own Chromebook.

-We also offer myriad programs to meet the needs of all students: Enrichment for All in cycle classes, Guided Study, GOAL (Gifted Opportunities in Advanced Learning), and Special Education classes based upon eligibility.
-The Fourth and Fifth Grade Band and Choir students perform concerts during the school year.
-The gym is filled to capacity on these memorable evenings!
+We also offer a variety of programs to meet the needs of all students: Enrichment for All in cycle classes, Guided Study, GOAL (Gifted Opportunities in Advanced Learning), and Special Education classes based upon eligibility.
+The Third, Fourth, and Fifth Grade Choir and our Fourth and Fifth Grade Band students perform concerts during the school year.

 The Stonybrook School community is a proud one.
 We are committed to academic excellence in a caring environment where independence, critical thinking, problem-solving, and a sense of responsibility are developed.

 Parents are an integral part of our school community.
-We thank our Stonybrook parents for sharing the gift of your children with us and entrusting them in our care.
+We thank our Stonybrook parents for sharing the gift of your children with us and entrusting them to our care.
 Each child that walks through our doors brings with them a uniqueness and an array of talents that add to the overall success of our school.
 They represent the heart of our school and we are looking forward to guiding them, encouraging them, and providing them with an overall rich educational experience.
 The positive, strong connection between home and school is what allows our students to achieve great success!
+As we say each day, Kindness Counts at Stonybrook!